Children & Youth

 Contact Bart Geissinger, (845) 389-7371 or bgeissinger@episcopalct.org, to get involved.

-Young people are our greatest blessing, and are always welcome in worship at St. Paul’s.
-There are activity bags in the narthex called Buddy Bags which are regularly stocked with coloring pages, crayons, and other quiet activities for use during church.
+• Young people are our greatest blessing, and are always welcome in worship at St. Paul’s.
+There are activity bags in the narthex called Busy Bags which are regularly stocked with coloring pages, crayons, and other quiet activities for use during church.
+We also offer Sermon Notes worksheets - great for all ages!

 Watch this original presentation of well-known Bible stories, brought to life by the talented youth at St. Paul’s!